How Many People Own Bitcoin? 95 Blockchain Statistics (2023)

 How Many Believe That People Will Be Using Bitcoin in the Next 10 Years?

 The price of Bitcoin is known to be volatile.
-Bitcoin price reached $60,000 in early 2021 before crashing and losing about 40% of its value over weeks.
+Bitcoin price reached $60,000 in early 2021 before crashing and losing about 40% of its value in a matter of weeks.
+In late 2021, prices rose to all-time highs of $68,000.
+But have dropped to around $20,000 in early 2023.
 Nevertheless, investors predict that more mainstream use will increase the bitcoin price by about 1,500% over the next decade.